nablarch/nablarch-document/en/examples/01/index.rst

   =============================== ==========================================================================
   Class name                      Summary
   =============================== ==========================================================================
-  SystemAccount                   Class that retains user account information.
-Class for mapping Universal DAO search results.
+  SystemAccount                   Class retains user account information and to which Universal DAO search results are mapped.
   =============================== ==========================================================================

 .. tip::